The I-90 Snoqualmie Pass East project extends 15 miles from Hyak to Easton.

-How will WSDOT address long term solutions for the I-90 Corridor from Hyak to Easton?
+How will WSDOT address long term solutions for the I-90 Corridor?

 Travelers will experience a safer, more efficient six-lane freeway, minimized closures as a result of avalanches and rock slides, and a smoother ride due to new pavement designed to last 50 years when all improvements are completed.
 Wildlife habitat on either side of I-90 will be reconnected with the installation of new bridges and culverts, protecting both wildlife and the traveling public.